huaminghuangtw/Evergreen-Notes/Permanent-Notes/true-education-begins-where-school-ends.md

 * _“The more you know, the more you realize you don't know.”_
 * The more I learn, the less I feel I know.
+* The more you learn, the more you are exposed to the immense unknown.
 * Experts are only aware of what they don't know.

 ---